Tonkawa massacre

-The Tonkawa massacre (October 23–24, 1862) occurred after an attack at the Confederate held Wichita Agency, located at Fort Cobb (south of present-day Fort Cobb, Oklahoma) near Anadarko in Oklahoma, when the Tonkawa's long hated enemy detected weakness at Fort Cobb due to the civil war and attacked the agency, home to 300 members of the Tonkawa, a tribe sympathetic to the Confederacy.
+The Tonkawa massacre (October 23–24, 1862) occurred after an attack at the Confederate-held Wichita Agency, located at Fort Cobb (south of present-day Fort Cobb, Oklahoma) near Anadarko in the Indian Territories, when a detachment of irregular Union Indian troops, made up of the Tonkawa's long-hated tribal enemies, detected a weakness at Fort Cobb due to the Civil War and attacked the agency, home to 300-390 members of the Tonkawa, a tribe sympathetic to the Confederacy.
 During the attack on the Confederate-held agency, the Confederate Indian agent Matthew Leeper and several other whites were killed.
-In response to this attack the Tonkawa fled southward toward Confederate held Fort Arbuckle.
+In response to this attack the Tonkawa fled southward toward Confederate-held Fort Arbuckle.
 However, before they could reach the safety of the fort they were caught on October 24.
-In the resulting massacre, the estimates of Tonkawa dead were 137 men, women and children, among them Chief Ha-shu-ka-na ("Can't Kill Him").
-It was claimed that the Tonkawa were roasted alive and eaten by the Comanche.
-There are varying accounts of the tribes involved in the massacre with the Osage, Shawnee, Caddo, Comanche, Kiowa, Wichita and Seminole being named in some accounts.
+In the resulting massacre, the estimates of Tonkawa dead were 137-240 men, women and children, among them Chief Ha-shu-ka-na ("Can't Kill Him").
+One account states that the Tonkawa were roasted alive by the Comanche.
+There are varying accounts of the tribes involved in the massacre with the Osage, Shawnee, Caddo, Delaware, Comanche, Kickapoo, Kiowa, Wichita and Seminole being named in some accounts.

-The reasons for the attack are varied with some suggesting that the Tonkawa had killed and eaten two Shawnees, and that they were responsible for the death and dismemberment of a young Caddo boy, as the Tonkawa were rumored to be cannibalistic.
-Other accounts name the main reason as their being allied to the Confederacy.
+One reason that the Tonkawa were targeted was due to rumors that the tribe participated in cannibalism.
+Some accounts claim that the Tonkawa had killed and eaten two Shawnees, and that they were responsible for the death and dismemberment of a young Caddo boy.
+Other accounts name the main reason as they’re being allied to the Confederacy.
 The relations between the Tonkawa and neighboring tribes had been antagonistic for years for a variety of reasons including the Tonkawa acting as scouts for the Texas Rangers, and fighting alongside them in actions against hostile tribes including the Comanche.